-Just a quick note of thanks for the help, support and partnership provided by Cape Coral Parks & Recreation: Steve Pohlman, Todd King, Dominic Dunning and all the city departments involved that helped turn the rain-created “Lake Cultural Park” behind the Museum into useable event space.
+Just a quick note of thanks for the help, support and partnership provided by Cape Coral Parks & Recreation: Steve Pohlman, Todd King, Dominic Dunning and all the city departments involved.

 We’re all looking forward to next year.
-We’re open for new ideas, but so far, we’re considering having a tent with commemorative T-shirts.
+We’re open for new ideas, but so far, we’re considering adding a tent with commemorative T-shirts.
 We’ll see you at the Jamboree in 2017!

 Welcome to our new Executive Director/Curator, Shalla Ashworth.
 Before relocating to Southwest Florida, Shalla served in leadership positions in the University of Iowa museum system.